izikeros/blog/content/posts/notes/alternatives_to_jupyter_notebooks.md

 Status: published
 Tags: openai, jupyter, jupyter-notebooks, alternatives, r-studio, spyder, visual-studio-code, pycharm, zeppelin, databricks-notebook, colaboratory, apache-zeppelin, matlab-live-editor, r-markdown, emacs-org-mode, hydrogen, datacamp-light, trinket, observable, data-science, programming-languages, integrated-development-environment, web-based-notebook, machine-learning, data-visualization, interactive-documents, code-editor, debugging, statistical-modeling, version-control, data-analysis
 Category: note
+prompt:  what are the alternatives to jupyter notebooks. add quick characterization of each solution
 ---

-> what are the alternatives to jupyter notebooks. add quick characterization of each solution

 There are several alternatives to Jupyter Notebooks, each with their own strengths and weaknesses.
 Here are some popular ones: